Inexpensive Hard Floor Ideas That Look Authentic

 That's what many people assume - but it doesn't have to be.

-Sure, we’d all love a real oak floor or polished marble tiles.
-They’re timeless and beautiful.
-But if your budget doesn’t stretch that far, don’t worry.
-There are now plenty of affordable hard flooring options that look every bit as authentic as the real thing.
+Sure, we'd all love a real oak floor or polished marble tiles.
+They're timeless and beautiful.
+But if your budget doesn't stretch that far, there are now plenty of cheap hard flooring options that look every bit as authentic as the real thing.

 Years ago, cheaper flooring often looked, well, cheap.
 Laminate boards were thin, artificial-looking, and clicked with every step.
 But technology has moved on.
 Today's affordable ranges use better printing, realistic textures, and smarter fitting systems, so even professionals sometimes struggle to tell them apart from the real deal.

-Here are a few inexpensive flooring ideas that look beautifully authentic and work brilliantly in family homes.
+Here are some of the best inexpensive hard flooring ideas that look beautifully authentic and work brilliantly in family homes.

 Engineered wood flooring

-If you love the look of a traditional wood floor but not the price, engineered wood flooring is a clever alternative.
+If you love the look of a traditional wood floor but not the price, engineered wood is one of the best alternatives to solid wood flooring available right now.

-It’s made from several layers of plywood topped with a real wood veneer.
+It's made from several layers of plywood topped with a real wood veneer.
 That top layer gives it the same warmth and character as solid wood, while the layers underneath make it more stable.
-It’s less likely to warp or shrink when temperatures or humidity change - something that can be a problem with solid timber floors.
+It's less likely to warp or shrink when temperatures or humidity change - something that can be a real problem with solid timber.

-Another bonus?
-Engineered wood is easier to install.
+Another bonus is that engineered wood is easier to install.
 Instead of nailing each plank, most styles use a simple click-together system.
-With a bit of patience and some basic DIY skills, you can lay it yourself.
+With a bit of patience and some basic DIY skills, you can lay it yourself and save significantly on fitting costs.

 In our old house, my husband and I fitted wooden-effect flooring throughout.
 It took a few weekends, a lot of coffee, and some careful measuring, but the end result looked fantastic.
 Visitors often assumed it was real oak.